 Ondryn gave a faltering laugh.
-“Well, all in due time.
-When I found out Serjo Sloan was attending Drenlyn, I specifically requested that he attended this class—and am ever so thankful that he accepted.”
+“All in due time.
+When I found out Serjo Sloan was attending Drenlyn, I specifically requested that he attend this class—and am ever so thankful that he accepted.”

 “As Serjo Sloan is familiar with both Imperial and Dunmer culture, he can help the rest of you better acclimate yourselves to life in our province.
 Remember: Great House Hlaalu cares, and has room for everyone.”